tidyverse/tidyverse.org/content/blog/waldo/index.md

 </div>

+As you can see, in situations where colour is available, additions are coloured in blue, deletions in yellow, and changes in green.

 Nested objects
 --------------

-When comparing more complex objects, waldo creates an executable code path telling you where the differences lie.
-Unnamed lists use positions:
+For more complex objects, waldo drills down precisely to the location of differences, using R code to describe their location.
+Unnamed lists show the position of changes:

 <div class="highlight">